Eloboss/alx-system_engineering-devops/0x00-shell_basics/README.md

-switch to a new user betty
+print effective username of a user